 Cycads are generally very easy to grow.
 They haven't survived since the age of the dinosaurs because they are finicky!
 Their main requirement is perfect drainage, as they will develop root rot if water remains stagnant in the soil.
 A loose, fast-draining potting mix such a cactus mix is preferred, with a neutral to slightly alkaline soil, pH6 to 7.
 Or see our recipe for cycad potting soil below.

-Fertilize with an organic, low phosphorous (3-1-3 ratio) fertilizer high in trace nutrients, twice a year.
+Fertilize with complete organic fertilizer, and top dress with compost.
+Alternatively, an organic, low phosphorous (3-1-3 ratio) fertilizer high in trace nutrients, once a year in spring.

 Cycads are very hardy plants and are rarely bothered by pests or diseases.
 They do exceptionally well in pots.
 Terra cotta pots will help to keep the soil on the dry side and provide aeration.
 They actually like being root-bound, so do not be too anxious to re-pot.
-As they are slow-growing, you won't have to do that too often.
+As they are very slow-growing, you will only have to do that every four or five years.

 Always keep pots oriented in the same direction, e.g. facing north, to prevent the leaves from spiralling and twisting out of plane.
 Just write "N" on the pot with a felt marker.